Eastern Samar: Religion

+Catholicism

-The people of the province are devoted Christians where a majority adhere to Roman Catholicism.
+The people of the province are devoted Catholics where a majority adhere to Roman Catholicism.
 The dominant Catholic faith influences the events of the provincial education, politics and social functions of the people.

+Others

-Other Christians usually form the remaining groups of believers such as the Born-again Christians, Protestants, Iglesia Filipina Independiente or Aglipayan church, Jehova's Witnesses, Iglesia ni Cristo, Baptists, Methodists, The Church of Jesus Christ of Latter-day Saints, and Seventh-day Adventists.
+Other Christians usually form the remaining groups of believers such as the Born-again Christians, Protestants, Iglesia Filipina Independiente or Aglipayan church, Jehovah's Witnesses, Iglesia ni Cristo, Baptists, Methodists, The Church of Jesus Christ of Latter-day Saints, and Seventh-day Adventists.
 Non Christians (mostly Muslims) are also found.

 Transportation

 The province has one operational airport; Borongan Airport located in the capital city.
 Currently, only Leascor operates out of Borongan Airport with flights weekly to serve locals and tourists to and from Cebu.

-By land, mini buses and vans ply from the regional center in Tacloban City, Catbalogan, and Calbayog in Samar province and to some towns in Eastern Samar.
-From Borongan, buses ply to Manila.
+By land, mini buses and vans ply from the regional center in Tacloban, Catbalogan, and Calbayog in Samar province and to some towns in Eastern Samar.
+From Borongan, buses ply to Metro Manila.
 Motorized boats plies through Leyte Gulf ferrying passengers going to Tacloban City seaport.